-As August begins each year and we hurtle toward another autumn, at times we feel desperate to do all.the.things. so we don’t feel like we’ve wasted an entire summer.
-If you’re feeling some of that desperation, perhaps it’s time to sit back, relax, and read these last days of summer quotes.
+As summer nears its end each year and we hurtle toward another autumn, at times we feel desperate to do all.the.things so we don’t feel like we’ve wasted the entire season.
+If you’re feeling some of that desperation, perhaps it’s time to sit back, relax, and enjoy these last days of summer quotes.

 Looking for more quotes?
-I’ve collected plenty of motivational quotes to get you through every day.
+I’ve collected plenty of seasonal and motivational quotes to get you through every day.

 This post may contain affiliate links.
 If you choose to purchase through an affiliate link, I may receive a small commission at no additional cost to you.
 You can see my full disclaimer here.